WinchellWang/winchellwang.github.io/_posts/2023-09-25-polymer_synthesis_basic_mechanism.md

 R^{radical\ loss}_{term}=k_t[P_{tot}]^2=(k_{t,c}+k_{t,d})[P_{tot}]^2
 $$

-As mentioned in the hypothesis, the consumption of radicals is equal to the generation of radicals (QSSA),
+As mentioned in the hypothesis, the consumption of radicals is equal to the generation of radicals (QSSA), we can conclude that:

 $$
 \begin{align}